SheilaRT/Azure-Alphant/README.md

 Azure Alphant is merely an unofficial reference guide; new character requests should be sent to [The Unicode Consortium](http://www.unicode.org/).

 ### I can't find the answer to my question about Azure Alphant here.
 Where should I go to find it?
-[Add an issue to the Azure-Alphant repo on GitHub.](https://github.com/SheilaRT/Azure-Alphant) Chances are it will get answered there as a reply, and possibly be answered here once I've finished the next update.
+[Add an issue to the Azure-Alphant repo on GitHub.](https://github.com/SheilaRT/Azure-Alphant/issues) Chances are it will get answered there as a reply, and possibly be answered here once I've finished the next update.

+### I love using Azure Alphant, but I don't think that qualifies as an issue.
+How do I let you know?
+Give Azure Alphant a star on the [Azure-Alphant repo.](https://github.com/SheilaRT/Azure-Alphant)

+### How do I get you to add the same search function that you used to have on the Blue Alphant Chrome Extension?
+In fact, how do I make any suggestions?
+[Add an pull request to the Azure-Alphant repo on GitHub](https://github.com/SheilaRT/Azure-Alphant/pulls) for general suggestions.
+As for search, well, it would be nice, but I haven't quite found a way to make it work yet.
+If you're willing to contribute your expertise on the matter, I'm willing to work with you.
+Credit will be given for all working contributions which are added to this repo.